We understand that this pandemic may be anxiety-provoking. Please be assured this is normal.

 4. Online Support

 Use online groups and social media to keep in touch with friends or to make new friends.
-Email, video calls and social media will help you stay social during the time.
+Email, video calls and social media will help you stay social during this time.
 You may find yourself using social media apps more than usual.
 Make sure the accounts you follow are a positive influence for you during this time.
 Unfollow any that negatively impact your mood.

 5. Manage Anxiety and Support Others